 A bit more about Sunberries:

-In the garden, Sunberries are easy to grow.
-They stay about 1.5 to 2 feet tall and are very productive.
 Like other Physalis, the berry comes wrapped in a papery covering.
 But unlike other Physalis, they do not fall to the ground when ripe.
 You have to pick them – and we have found the berries are tasty from the early ripe to late ripe stages.
 Which gives you a long harvest window.

 Stages of ripeness: In the pictures included you can see Sunberries with light green (early ripe), yellow (mid ripe) and tan coverings (late ripe) – at all stages the berries are very tasty to eat.
-Our favourite state to eat the berries is at the light green stage (see third picture, berries at the top) – at that stage the berries are both tangy and sweet.
+Our favourite stage to eat the berries is at the light green stage (see third picture, berries at the top) – at that stage the berries are both tangy and sweet.
 As the berries mature on the plant (moving from light green to tan coverings) they get sweeter.
 The coverings will have some purple as well.

 How to Plant: Similar to tomatoes start indoors 8 weeks before the date of last frost.
 Sow seeds 5 mm (¼ inch) deep in individual pots.
 A heat mat will help germination, but Physalis species can take 1-3 weeks to germinate.
 Transplant outside when nighttime temperatures are consistently 10C or warmer.
 We suggest transplanting Sunberries into the garden rather than in pots as explained above.